Exceptional collections on 2-adically uniformised fake projective planes: Cohomology of line bundles

 There is a unique configuration of $5$ lines up to automorphism.
 In such a configuration, there is one point lying on a single line, $4$ on two lines each and the remaining $2$ lie on $3$ lines.
 The line $F$ containing the point $p$ which lies on only one line must be multiple, since the multiplicity of each point must be at least $2$.
 If the multiplicity is $4$, then there is no other multiple component, so there are $4$ points of multiplicity $2$ which is not possible.

 If the multiplicity of $F$ is $2$, then there is another component of multiplicity $3$.
 Then there are still three rational points of multiplicity $2$ which is not possible.

 If the multiplicity of $F$ is $3$, then there is another component of multiplicty $2$.
-Then the multiplicities of the points are $2,2,3,3,3,5,6$ so the multiplicities of the exceptional divisors are $0,0,1,1,1,2,3$.
+Then the multiplicities of the points are $2,2,3,3,3,5,6$ so the multiplicities of the exceptional divisors are $0,0,1,1,1,3,4$.
 Since the sum of the multiplicity of any exceptional divisor and the line corresponding to it is divisible by $3$, it follows that there must be $4$ multiple lines which is a contradiction.

 Suppose there are $6$ lines in the support of $C_1$.
 Then there are $3$ collinear points which lie on $2$ lines each and the remaining $4$ points lie on $3$ lines each.
 Also, there must be exactly $6$ rational points with multiplicity at least $3$ on $C_1$.
 Thus, there are exactly two points in the $3$ element set of points lying on only $2$ lines and a line containing each point of multiplicity $2$.
 The intersection point of these two lines will then have multiplicity $5$ and the two other points on them have multiplicity $4$.
-Thus, the multiplicities of the rational points on $C_1$ must be $2,3,3,3,3,4,4,5$ which, using the congruence modulo $3$ as above, implies that there must be at least $4$ lines of multiplicity $>1$ which is a contradiction.
+Thus, the multiplicities of the rational points on $C_1$ must be $2,3,3,3,4,4,5$ which, using the congruence modulo $3$ as above, implies that there must be at least $3$ lines of multiplicity $>1$ which is a contradiction.

 Finally, we consider the case that the support of $C_1$ is the union of all $7$ rational lines.
-Since each rational point lies on $3$ lines and one of lines, call it $F$, must be double, the rational points on $F$ have multiplicity $4$ on $C_1$.
-By the congruence argument as above this implies that there must be $3$ multiple lines, a contradiction.
+Since each rational point lies on $3$ lines and exactly one of the lines, call it $F$, must be double, the $4$ rational points not on $F$ have multiplicity $3$ on $C_1$.
+By the congruence argument as before, this implies that there must be $4$ multiple lines, a contradiction.

 \end{proof}